VicXyShi/GenderInequalityProj/README.md

-# "Professional Project Leader"-- An employee training game aiming at raising people's awareness of gender biases within workplace
+# "Professional Project Leader"
+--An employee training game aiming at raising people's awareness of gender biases within workplace

 # Introduction of the project